Glyph303/Glyph303/README.md

 🖥️ Currently exploring: Algorithms, data structures, Data sciences, 3D Modelling, Video editing, Graphic Designing and full-stack development.

 📚 I have a knack for learning new things, from books to tech.
-I also try to keep my posture in check (it's a work in progress 😅).

 🌱 I’m a sportsaholic, constantly trying to maintain balance in my life, both mentally and physically.